onyx-and-iris/xair-api-python/examples/xair-obs/README.md

 ## About

-A simple demonstration showing how to sync OBS scene switches to Xair states.
+A simple demonstration showing how to sync XAir states with OBS scene switches.
 The script assumes you have OBS connection info saved in a config file named `config.toml` placed next to `__main__.py`.
 It also assumes you have scenes named `START` `BRB` `END` and `LIVE`.

 A valid `config.toml` file might look like this: